iterorganization/SimDB/docs/tutorial.md

 ## Authentication

 Whenever you run a remote command you will notice that you have to authenticate against the remote server.
-This can be avoided by creating an authentication token using for servers that allows such method (not applicable to simdb.iter.org which uses F5 firewall as authentication layer):
+This can be avoided by creating an authentication token for servers that allow such a method (not applicable for simdb.iter.org which uses F5 firewall as authentication layer):

 ```bash